supermarsx/rawytjs/readme.md

 # rawytJS

-This node module allows you to get yt raw sources with javascript.
+This node module allows you to get youtube raw sources with javascript.

 ## Quick Start